GradientSpaces/crossover/README.md

 ```

 #### Train Scene Retrieval Pipeline
-Adjust path parameters in `configs/train/train_unified.yaml` and run the following:
+Adjust path/configuration parameters in `configs/train/train_unified.yaml`.
+You can also add your customised dataset or choose to train on Scannet & Scan3R or either.
+Run the following:

 ```bash
 bash scripts/train/train_scene_crossover.sh